APMLE Podiatry Boards Part 1 - Board Review Question Bank

 Tips and Tricks on the APMLE Part 1 Exam

 The APMLE Part 1 is a fairly difficult exam with an estimated first time test taker pass rate of 85% (Data taken across several randomly selected institutions), lower than the national average for many of the medical specialties.
+The scale passing score has been set by the NBPME at 75.

 The Part 1 exam is 205 podiatry questions, and it’s best to make an educated guess if you don’t know the correct answer as there are no points for unanswered questions.
 Make sure you submit an answer for each question.
 Students can also take APMLE practice tests here.